aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 > Productivity = Traction.

 Avoid distraction, only go after traction.
 For each action you do throughout the day, ask yourself, "is this traction or a distraction?"

+> "Fake efforts become insidious when they feel like progress.
+When you’re using them to avoid doing the actual work, call them what they are—distractions." - Scott Young

 ## Deep work Routine